-Each frame or datagram should contain sufficient information to be delivered across the network.
-In that sense, they contain 'header' and 'payload'.
-The headers contain vital information such as destination address, types of payload, and so on.
+Each frame must contain sufficient information for it to be delivered across the network.
+Therefore, each one contains a 'header' and 'payload'.
+The header contain vital information for delivering the frame, such as destination address, type of payload, and so on.
 Once data is safely delivered, headers are no longer required (so they are called 'overheads').
-Payloads contain the actual 'data', but data can also include headers (as well as data).
-This may be confusing, however taking an example of your favorite MP3 file, you may call it data, but from the structure point of view, the file content itself would contain some header information such as bit-rates, ID tags and so on.
-You would observe such examples almost everywhere!
-It is only important to distinguish header/payload depending on the context.
-If you are working on the file itself, such as reducing the ID tag sizes, then you would divide the file into two types: a header for ID tags, and data for MP3 signals.
-However, if you are sending this file over the network, then the file itself is regarded as a payload: it would be split into pieces, each piece encapsulated by layers of (network-specific) headers.
+Payloads contain the actual 'data', but the data can also recursively include more headers before the application data.
+Taking an example of your favorite MP3 file, at Layer 1 we may just call it data, but the file content would itself contain some header information such as bit rates, ID tags and so on.
+You will observe such examples almost everywhere.
+It is important to distinguish header from payload depending on the context.
+If you are looking at the file itself, then you would divide the file into two parts: a header for ID tags, and data for MP3 signals.
+However, if you are sending this file over the network, then the file itself is regarded as a payload: it would be split into pieces, each piece encapsulated by layers of network-specific headers.

-IV.
 Brief TCP/IP Model concepts

-A frame operates at layer-2 (datalink layer), a packet operates at layer-3 (network layer) and TCP/UDP operates at layer-4 (transport layer).
-Under normal network setups, this means that your user-data (often regarded as an application layer) is encapsulated by the transport layer, then again encapsulated by the network layer, and finally by the datalink layer.
+A frame operates at Layer 2 (datalink layer), a packet operates at Layer 3 (network layer) and TCP or UDP operates at Layer 4 (transport layer).
+Under normal network setups, this means that your data (regarded as the application layer) is encapsulated by the transport layer, then again encapsulated by the network layer, and finally by the datalink layer.

-To simply the explanation, Figure 1 shows how your user-data is carried across the network.
+Figure 1 shows how user data is carried across the network.
 It is important to know that each layer operates independently, thus communicating devices often disregard upper layers.
 For example, switches will only look at the header of frames (i.e., frame/MAC addresses) and regard the rest as 'payload'.
-Routers observe more, by taking out the frame payload to look for the packet header (e.g., IP address) and regard the rest as 'payload'.
-Your machine will interpret the rest.
-For example, all TCP states are controlled by your Operating System's IP stack.
+Routers observe more, by entering the frame payload to look for the Layer 3 header (e.g., IP address) and regard the rest as 'payload'.
+The destination computer will interpret the rest.
+For example, all TCP states are controlled by the Operating System's TCP/IP software stack.